 Molecular markers.
 Studies analyzing the role of genes and proteins in a person’s tumor are underway.
 The focus of these studies is to help fine-tune the diagnosis of adrenal gland tumors and predict treatment results.

 Succinate dehydrogenase (SDH) tumors.
 SDH is a specialized protein that plays an important role in the body’s metabolism.
-Researchers think that when this gene is inactivated, it results in cancer, including tumors of the adrenal gland.
+Researchers think that when this gene is inactivated, it results in cancer, including adrenal gland tumors.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current adrenal gland tumor treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current adrenal gland tumor treatments to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.